shanesatoson/evcojs/README.md

 ### CloudEvents

-evcojs is compatible with the offictial CNCF https://cloudevents.io/ standard.
+evcojs is compatible with the official CNCF https://cloudevents.io/ standard.

 ## 1\.
 Installation